rydmike/rydmike.github.io/README.md

 ## Flutter Demos by [@RydMike](https://twitter.com/RydMike)

 On this [**GitHub** Pages](https://pages.github.com/) site I publish and present [**Flutter**](https://flutter.dev/) web application demos.
-Some demos are related to Flutter packages I have published.
+Some of the demos are related to Flutter packages I have published or am working on in my free time.

 I also go through selected Flutter issues that I have submitted, provide links to code samples and demos of them.
 These are selected cases with code samples that might be of more general interest than just the issue itself.